microsoft/az-deep-realtime-score/README.md

    ```bash
    cookiecutter https://github.com/Microsoft/AKSDeploymentTutorialAML.git --checkout yzhang_cc
    ```
+You will be asked to choose or enter information such as *framework*, *project name*, *subsciption id*, *resource group*, etc. in an interactive way.
+If a dafult value is provided, you can press *Enter* to accept the default value and continue or enter value of your choice.
+You must provide a value for "subscription_id", otherwise a error "ERROR: The subscription id is missing, please enter a valid subscription id" will be generated after all the questions are asked.
+You have to perform Step 3 all over again.
+The full list of questions can be found in [cookiecutter.json](./cookiecutter.json) file.

+Please make sure all entered information are correct, as these information are used to customize the content of your repo.

 4. Proceed with README files such as [aks-keras](./{{cookiecutter.project_name}}/Keras_Tensorflow/aks/README.md) or [iotedge-keras](./{{cookiecutter.project_name}}/Keras_Tensorflow/iotedge/README.md).
 In your local host, by far you should get a repo with name *project_name* you have specified.
 Go find a README.md file in this repo and proceed with instructions specified in it.